Dug2555/jgraph/README.md

 Project requires the os and numpy libraries

-Run by typing ./run.sh into linux terminal, will produce Folder called "Moves" with images of each move.
-Will also create a .gif of the game in the main folder called "out.gif"
+Run by typing ./run.sh into linux terminal.After the game completes it will produce a Folder called "Moves" with images of each move.
+It will also create a .gif of the game in the main folder called "out.gif"

 This code is based on James Plank's jgraphing software.
 It is utilzed to help visualize the game and the ending.